games647/pwned-check/README.md

 https://llogiq.github.io/2017/06/01/perf-pitfalls.html

-* Buffered I/O
+* Standard I/O is unbuffered - use buffered if applicable
-* SIMD can easily improve performance if you're dealing with
-    * However, they have to fit in the supported registers exactly (i.e. u8 * 32), otherwise they need to be resized
-    * Nevertheless, the performance could vary a lot depending on the compiler settings * In this instance `target-cpu=native` was slower than `target-cpu=x86-64` in both SIMD and normal mode * Even LTO caused a negative effect, although reducing the codegen size actually helped
+* Use `target-cpu=native` to leverage specific optimizations - however experiences may differ
+* Reduce UTF-8 and line allocations - see above
-* Use custom if it fits your data
+* Use a custom hasher if it fits your data
+* `println!` performs a lock on each all call
-* Iterate rather than index
+* Iterate rather than an index loop
 * Avoid collect in intermediate variables
-* Use slices instead of Vec for no resizable operations or arrays if known at compile-time
+* Static values could use arrays instead of `Vec<T>`
 * mem::replace when switching values
 * Keep attention to passing closures vs invoking them directly
     * Ex: Mapping to a default value

+---

+* SIMD can easily improve performance if you're dealing with
+    * However, they have to fit in the supported registers exactly (i.e. u8 * 32), otherwise they need to be resized
+    * Nevertheless, the performance could vary a lot depending on the compiler settings * In this instance `target-cpu=native` was slower than `target-cpu=x86-64` in both SIMD and normal mode * Even LTO caused a negative effect, although reducing the codegen size actually helped

 * Use channels and parallel threads for computation if partitioning is possible
 * Performance through `cargo build --release` is huge